Skip Navigation LinksRawMilkandRawDairyProducts

 What is unpasteurized ("raw") milk?

-Unpasteurized milkā€”sometimes called "raw" milkā€”is milk that has not been treated to remove harmful germs through pasteurization.
-When milk is pasteurized, it is heated to a temperature at which harmful germs are killed.
+Unpasteurized milkā€”sometimes called "raw" milkā€”is milk that has not been treated to remove harmful germs through a process called pasteurization.
+When milk is pasteurized, it is heated to a temperature that kills harmful germs.

 • Illustration of a cow grazing